About this event

 Chair: Ms Emma Cox

-Living with endometriosis-associated infertility
+Living with endometriosis-associated fertility

 Miss Lexi Tsalkitzoglou, Expert by Experience and Volunteer Group Lead, Endometriosis UK